eeb313-2018/Boyle_et_al/doc/analysis-plan.md

 # Possible analyses
--Theoretical model of predator and prey sizes at different lattitudes -linear models for predator and prey seperatley, predicting body size based on temperature, lattitude, depth and any combination of these.
+-linear models for predator and prey seperatley, predicting body size based on temperature, lattitude, depth and any combination of these.
 -Linear model to test for changes in diversity of taxa based on lattitude
 - Correlation analysis and possible PCA using related traits to see if lattitude predicts multiple traits/combinations of traits.